platformsh/platformsh-docs/docs/src/guides/django/local/ddev.md

 ### Onboard collaborators

 It's essential for every developer on your team to have a local development environment to work on revisions from.
-Placing the above configuration into a script will help ensure this, and is a simple revision that can be merged into production.
+Placing the above configuration into a script helps ensure this, and is a revision that can be merged into production.

 1. [Set up your local development environment](#setting-up) for a new environment called `local-config`.
 2. Create an executable script for setting up a local environment for a new Platform.sh environment.